 1bis.1.2.1 All texts shall be published in electronic form as soon as possible after approval and may also be made available in paper form according to the publication policy of ITU.

-1bis.1.2.2 Approved new or revised resolutions, opinions, Questions and Recommendations will be published by ITU in the official languages of the Union as soon as practicable.
-Supplements, implementation guidelines, technical reports and handbooks will be published, as soon as possible, in English only or in the six official languages of the Union, depending on the decision of the relevant group.
+1bis.1.2.2 Approved new or revised resolutions of WTSA, opinions, Questions and ITU-T Recommendations shall be published by ITU in the official languages of the Union as soon as practicable.
+Supplements, implementation guidelines, technical reports and handbooks shall be published, as soon as possible, in English only or in the six official languages of the Union, depending on the decision of the relevant group.

-1bis.2 ITU-T resolutions
+1bis.2 WTSA resolutions

 1bis.2.1 Definition

-Resolution: A text of the World Telecommunication Standardization Assembly containing provisions on the organization, working methods and programmes of the ITU Telecommunication Standardization Sector.
+Resolution: A WTSA text containing provisions on the organization, working methods and programmes of the ITU Telecommunication Standardization Sector.

-1bis.2.2 Approval
+1bis.2.2 Adoption

-WTSA shall examine and may approve revised or new WTSA resolutions proposed by Member States and Sector Members or suggested by TSAG.
+WTSA shall examine and may adopt revised or new WTSA resolutions proposed by Member States and Sector Members or suggested by TSAG.

 1bis.2.3 Deletion